Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 After adding a block, click to select that block in the main editor.

-The left-hand menu will now show all of the settings you can use to customize the block.
+The left-hand menu will now show all the settings you can use to customize the block.

 The SeedProd advanced theme builder

 Simply keep repeating these steps to add more blocks to your footer.
-If you’re unsure what blocks to use, then it may help to look at our checklist of things to add to the footer of your WordPress website.
+If you are not sure what blocks to use, then it may help to look at our checklist of things to add to the footer of your WordPress website.

 You can also change where each block appears by dragging them around your layout.